October 11th 2021

 View this post on Instagram

-The vibe: If you miss the camaraderie of spinning alongside others, these are the sessions for you; with the branded Echelon bike you receive personalised performance reports and you can ride with other people around the world.
+The vibe: If if it's camaraderie of spinning alongside others that appeals to you about spinning, these are the sessions for you.
+With the branded Echelon bike you receive personalised performance reports and you can ride with other people around the world.

 Live spin classes: There are 14 lives classes daily, every hour, on the hour.
 These are uploaded to the on-demand platform afterwards.